 The best antivirus software with firewall protection is one that's easy to use, affordable on any budget, and comes equipped with coverage for all of the people in your network.
 Whatever your situation, making sure you have security software that fits your needs is essential.

-That’s why we chose Norton 360, McAfee, and AVG.
-While each of these programs provides you with a variety of different tools and price points, they’re all trusted and worthwhile programs you can feel good about using.
+That’s why we chose Norton 360, AVG, Webroot, and McAfee.
+While each of these programs provides you with a range of different features and price points, they’re all trusted and worthwhile programs you can feel good about using.

 FAQs